t2-project/devops/terraform/README.md

 ./run.sh aws init -upgrade
 ```

-## Clean-up
+## Rigorous Clean-up

-`terraform destroy` typically leaves some resources.
+The stop scripts executes `terraform destroy` that deletes the most resources.
+However, typically, it leaves some resources.
 If you want to delete all AWS resources associated with your account in a specific region, you can use [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke).
 This is a highly destructive operation!
 Please be aware of that!

 Run the script: